MarcL/djcruze.co.uk/src/pages/podcasts/2005-12-08-episode-6-perfect-motion.md

     - "Cruze classic from 1992: "
     - "Sunscreem – Perfect Motion (Boys Own Mix) – Sony S2"
 ---
 Podcast #6 is finally online.
-Sorry that it&#8217;s a bit late.
-As you all know I was DJ&#8217;ing in Germany at the weekend so I didn&#8217;t get a chance to record the show until Tuesday night.
-Hopefully it&#8217;ll still sound as funky fresh as ever.
+Sorry that it's a bit late.
+As you all know I was DJ'ing in Germany at the weekend so I didn't get a chance to record the show until Tuesday night.
+Hopefully it'll still sound as funky fresh as ever.
 Enjoy!

-Here is the tracklisting for this week&#8217;s show:
+Here is the tracklisting for this week's show:

   * **DJ Cruze chart rundown:**
       * Silosonic – Something To Make You Feel Alright – CDR